tue-robotics/tue_robocup/challenge_storing_groceries/README.md

-# Manipulation and Object recognition
+# Storing groceries

-Responsible: Loy & Ramon
+Responsible: Janno

 ## Startup

 1. Place the robot near or in front of the bookcase, cabinet or closet it is supposed to grasp from.
 This is currently hardcoded into variable BOOKCASE.
-2. Place 5 items in the bookcase
+2. Place 5 items in the bookcase on various shelves
-3. In this bookcase, there should be 1 empty shelve at height PLACE_HEIGHT.
+3. Put a number of items on the table

 amigo1/sergio1:

-    astart/sstart # (if not already running)

-amigo2/sergio1:

-    ahardware/shardware: base, spindle, arms (left-arm is used) head

-amigo1/sergio1:

-    amiddle/smiddle

-amigo3:
+    amigo-start

+amigo2/sergio2:

+    roslaunch amigo_bringup challenge_storing_groceries.launch

+amigo2:

+ToDo: update (so skip it at this point)

     Mount usb stick:

     rosrun challenge_manipulation mount_usb # usb dir in /home/amigo should be green